County Republican Party asks Rep. Capps to resign

 Mayoral candidate Brandon Whipple, who is also a Democrat representing south Wichita in the legislature, filed a defamation lawsuit Tuesday over the ad.

-KSN spoke to Capps and asked him if he had anything to do with the production of the attack ad.
+KSN spoke to Capps, a Republican representing northeast Wichita, Bel Aire, and Benton.
+We asked him if he had anything to do with the production of the attack ad.

 “Absolutely not,” Capps said.
 “I had no knowledge of the production.
 I wasn’t part of the production crew.
 I saw the video the same time the public saw it.”